 In short: a traffic light.

-Understandably, the European Patent Examiner found this claim to lack "novelty", i.e. it was not new.
+Understandably, the European Patent Examiner found this claim to lack "novelty", i.e. it wasn't new.

 Undeterred, Derek filed European, US and Chinese patent applications.

 The Chinese patent CN102171738 was filed as is, and granted.
-Possibly a less common instance of something being gained in translation.
+Possibly, a rare instance of something being gained in translation.

 The EP and US patent claims were amended to read: